 It can be used as a nightlight or just to give them a little piece of mind after the sun goes down.
 They can also use it to read in the car at night on a long road trip.

 I hope this gift guide for travel-loving kids helps you with your holiday shopping this year.
 If you need more gift ideas, visit my gift guide for Disney travelers, how to give the gift of travel, the best gifts for travelers, and unique gifts inspired by travel.
+Also see our post on creating travel-themed Easter baskets for your kids!

 If you have other ideas for travel-loving kids, leave me a comment and let me know!
 I would love to hear your ideas.
 Happy travels!